Skip to content

 PAN Listed by dragonforce Ransomware Group

 Public reporting indicates the company, which sells home and office furniture across the region, suffered a ransomware attack in which attackers copied internal documents before encrypting systems.
-The exact number of people whose information was exposed remains unknown.
+The exact number of people whose information may have been exposed remains unknown.
 Available reporting describes the data as internal files; no customer database size or specific record count has been disclosed by the company or the attackers.

 November 20, 2025 marks the date the group listed Pan Emirates Furniture on its leak site hosted on the dark web.
 The listing follows the typical DragonForce pattern of publishing a sample of stolen data as proof of compromise.